The Parents' Review

 It is one of the laws of education that application should follow and be the test of knowledge.
 Would reading and hearing lectures on gymnastics do anything towards developing the muscles of a child unless the actual exercise were added?
 And how much knowledge of mathematics would a class attain to by mere lectures, if the attention were not kept up by knowing that the practical test of working out the problems would be required of them?

 If in these things practice is bound to follow on knowledge, how much more should it be required in the training of a soul, which is the ruling spirit of the human being?
 School morality may keep a boy from "sneaking" or tale-bearing, from telling a lie, or crying out when caned, in fact it "may make a man of him;" but only a man, mark you!
-For it does not teach him the Christlike quality of mercy to the younger and more helpless lad whom he scorns as a new chum, and is permitted to fag or to domineer over in the character of prefect or monitor, nor does it teach him to respect the sanctity of innocence in the child fresh from home who is not allowed to say his prayers without undergoing a moral martyrdom of derision for being "goody goody;' nor does he learn justice to the rival fro who he is using every means fair and foul to wrest the prize, nor humility to give honour to others besides himself.
+For it does not teach him the Christlike quality of mercy to the younger and more helpless lad whom he scorns as a new chum, and is permitted to fag or to domineer over in the character of prefect or monitor, nor does it teach him to respect the sanctity of innocence in the child fresh from home who is not allowed to say his prayers without undergoing a moral martyrdom of derision for being "goody goody;' nor does he learn justice to the rival from whom he is using every means fair and foul to wrest the prize, nor humility to give honour to others besides himself.
 A boy who neglects his lessons in punished, one who shirks his games is admonished, but what is the stimulus and how is it applied to urge the full use of moral faculties?

 Indeed, it might be almost feared that selfishness is actually cultivated by the system of competition which tends to nullify a lad's sympathy, and makes it his chief ambition to boast " I can lick Tom Harris."
 Or "I can tell Joe Brown he hasn't a shadow of a chance against me for the mathematical prize," &c.
-Again, has not the system of fagging -- now, happily, almost extinct, or nominally so -- been for a long time a direct encouragement to overbearing cruelty?
+Again, has not the system of fagging--now, happily, almost extinct, or nominally so--been for a long time a direct encouragement to overbearing cruelty?
 In the national character this quality if euphonised as "dominance," and pride in "English supremacy" is the keynote to an Englishman's mental attitude towards the world.

 The subject is a great one and requires a stronger hand than mine to cope with it.
 I can only throw out a few slight suggestions.
-For instance, there might be a series of lessons or lectures on similar lines to those on political economy, and class books simply and clearly written the subject of the moral qualities and their action, on conscience, its uses and training, so that even a child may learn the natural results of his actions and opinions on his own character and happiness and on those of others.
+For instance, there might be a series of lessons or lectures on similar lines to those on political economy, and class books simply and clearly written on the subject of the moral qualities and their action, on conscience, its uses and training, so that even a child may learn the natural results of his actions and opinions on his own character and happiness and on those of others.
 He should be shown how virtues neglected in the cultivation degenerate into those weeds of character which we call vices, and how a fault may by a right direction be improved into a virtue and rendered useful instead of noxious, how national sufferings and sins come from the general tone of its individuals, and how the well-doing of the mass depends on the consciences of the units.
 I believe we have no such class book as this in our curriculum' but Italians are ahead of us in this direction.
 They use in their normal schools a book named "Dei Dirittie e de Doveri" (on rights and duties), by Guiseppe Allievo, and "Sunti di Morale," by Professor Angelo Volentieri.
 For the Liceo and Gimasio, which answer to our grammar schools and high schools, they use an adaptation of Silvio Pellico's "Dei Doveri degli Nomini" (on the duties of man), and in the very infant schools you may hear a young mistress asking a row of little black-eyed scholars "Have we any obligations or duties to fulfil in the world?" and the tiny mites will answer with a triad, "We have three kinds of duties, duty towards God, towards our neighbours, and towards ourselves."
-A second triad answers the question on duty to God, "To know, to love, and to serve Him" -- the action of the mind, heart, and body; duty to one's parents is also tripled by the same distribution to obedience, respect, and gratitude.
+A second triad answers the question on duty to God, "To know, to love, and to serve Him"--the action of the mind, heart, and body; duty to one's parents is also tripled by the same distribution to obedience, respect, and gratitude.

 "What are our duties towards ourselves?" asks the mistress.
 "There are many; some belong to our body, some to our intelligence, and others to our will," reply the child metaphysicians, and a socratic argument brings out from the children themselves a description of these complex duties.
-The elder scholars at the normal schools are brought through a series of chapters on the definition of man, society and government, and the explanations of rights and duties, till in the chapter on natural rights they reach a similar conclusion.
+The elder scholars at the normal schools are brought through a series of chapters on the definition of man, society, and government, and the explanations of rights and duties, till in the chapter on natural rights they reach a similar conclusion.
 "It follows then that every man has by nature the triple right to happiness, truth and virtue, or in other terms he essentially possesses the faculty of developing his personal activity, as much as, and in the manner which, is necessary to the scope of the threefold human well being."
 The section treating of civil rights is also very well argued, and ends with a clear description of the organisation of the national government--a limited monarchy, which, it is judged, best respects the rights of its subjects.
 The teaching is in fact a system of elementary political economy in its higher sense, and something similar adapted to English morality and society might be a very useful school book to begin the development of the oral and social faculties and the laws which should govern them.
-If the boy who cribs his lessons were taught that truth lies as much in deed as in word would he not as a man be ashamed of giving his fellows adulterated bread and shoddy clothing?
+If the boy who cribs his lessons were taught that truth lies as much in deed as in word, would he not as a man be ashamed of giving his fellows adulterated bread and shoddy clothing?
 If the boy were trained to acknowledge the equal rights of others, would the man's conscience allow him to enrich himself by the ruin of his fellow men?

-It is a theory, or shall I say a credence, that while the school takes care of the mind the parents and the home train the soul.
+It is a theory, or shall I say a credence, that while the school takes care of the mind, the parents and the home train the soul.
 It ought to be so, and there are hundreds of blessed homesteads in England where the souls of the children grow and blossom out into sweet Christian deeds like flowers in God's sunshine, but these are not the majority.
 In numberless cases it would be very difficult for parents living in society, and devoting themselves to appearances, to live up to the principles they feel they ought to be teaching their children.
 Others would not know where to begin moral training, for few realise that it begins in the cradle, and that every word and action of the parents has its influence on the soul-growth of the child.

 The awakening of the conscience and the making it active ought certainly to be the starting point of moral growth as soon as the child has enough perception to know right from wrong.
 This is very much sooner than people think, as we see from the fact that very young babies creep out of sight of the nurse when in mischief.

-A child should never be forced to do anything which it is conscious of being wrong, and when once the conscience becomes an active influence the ground is prepared for all other moral teaching.
+A child should never be forced to do anything which it is conscious of being wrong, and when once the conscience becomes an active influence, the ground is prepared for all other moral teaching.

 Let the teaching be made as light and pleasant as possible, so that goodness may become what it was meant by God to be--happiness, and wrong-doing unhappiness, not from outward punishment but from inward uneasiness.
 For home influence there are several ways of waking up children to the active and intelligent use of the moral faculties.
 A mother of a family having this aim in view and not wishing to make preachments which might be repellent to the lightness of childhood instituted what she called the "thinking bag."
 A list of questions on a specified moral subject was appended to a certain bag on the wall of the children's day room.
 Each one was allowed a week for thought and for the writing of a little essay (anonymous) on the subject, the questions were of course only to give form and show the lines the theme was to go upon.
 For instance, one week the subject was conscience, and the questions were:--